 A statement from your doctor can often make the difference between winning or losing your disability claim, but that does not mean any statement will be helpful.
 The statement should not be too brief to be of any use or too conclusory.
-I cannot tell you how many times our office has received a call from an excited client and the client says the doctor wrote them a statement that will win the case.
-It is an extremely brief note on a prescription pad that says little more than “My patient is completely disabled and unable to work”.
+I cannot tell you how many times our office has received a call from an excited client who says the doctor wrote them a statement that will win the case.
+It’s often an extremely brief note on a prescription pad that says little more than “My patient is completely disabled and unable to work.”
 Unfortunately, this type of statement is useless to the disability claims examiner.

 To learn what your limitations are, the insurance company may ask for you to take an Attending Physician’s Statement (APS) form to your doctor.
-If the insurance company claims handler does not believe the APS is sufficient, the adjuster may schedule you an appointment to attend an “Independent Medical Examination” by a doctor hired by the insurance company to obtain an independent RFC assessment.
+If the insurance company claims handler does not believe the APS is sufficient, the adjuster may schedule an appointment for you to attend an “independent” medical examination by a doctor hired by the insurance company to obtain an independent RFC assessment.

 If your claim is still within the “own occupation” period, the LTD disability claims examiner will first use your RFC to determine if you can be expected to do your own job.
 For example, if your prior occupation was sedentary and your RFC is for sedentary work (or higher), the claims examiner will likely find you should be able to return to your job unless your RFC identifies further non-exertional restrictions.
 Non-exertional impairments may include mental or emotional limitations, such as memory problems from a psychiatric or neurological disorder, or an inability to concentrate.
 If your claim is within the “any occupation” period, then the claims examiner will review your RFC to determine whether you could return to any occupation in the economy.